HBPMedical/specifications/content/data-factory/images.md

 weight: 31
 ---

-## Requirements

 In order to be pre-processed by the Data Factory, the imaging data have to meet some requirements, both regarding the images format and the images meta-data.

-### Images format
+## Images format

+- The images must be full brain scans.
 - The images must be provided either in DICOM or NIFTI format.
 - The images must be high-resolution (max.
 1.5 mm) T1-weighted sagittal images.
 - If the dataset contains other types of images (that is not meeting the above description, e.g. fMRI data, T2 images, etc), a list of protocol names used and their compatibility status regarding the above criterion has to be provided.
+- The images must contain at least 40 slices.

-### Images Meta-data
+## Images Meta-data

 Imaging meta-data typically are the information contained in the DICOM tags.
-If the images are provided in NIFTI format or some of the mandatory DICOM tags are missing from the images, those meta-data must be provided in one or several extra file(s) (e.g. json or csv files).
+If the images are provided in NIFTI format or some of the mandatory DICOM tags are missing from the images, those meta-data must be provided in one or several extra file(s) (e.g. JSON, CSV, etc).

 Here is a list of DICOM tags we are interested in :